 If there’s one thing everyone knows about our family, it’s that we have a serious Disney obsession.
-We love the movies, the music, and most of all, Disney vacations.
-Between Walt Disney World, Disneyland, and Disney Cruise Line, we generally pack in a solid four Disney vacations a year (How do we afford it?
-Three words: Disney Vacation Club.
-I’ll be sharing more on that in a future article).
+Between Walt Disney World, Disneyland, Aulani and Disney Cruise Line, we generally pack in at least four Disney vacations a year (How do we afford it?
+Three words: Disney Vacation Club.)
 As spring break approaches, if the questions in my inbox are any indication, the rest of you are headed on your own Disney vacations too.
-Aside from requests for personalized resort, dining, and FASTPASS advice (keep them coming, there’s nothing I’d rather talk about!), the one universal question everyone asks me isn’t “What do I pack?”
-Instead, it’s “What am I forgetting?”
+Aside from requests for help with resort, dining, and FASTPASSES, the question I get most often isn’t “What do I pack?”
+It’s “What am I forgetting?”
 Here’s my list of must-pack items that might not have made your shortlist, but can truly be game-changers when it comes to making your Disney vacation (or really any trip with littles) go smoothly, and keep you going back again, and again, and…

 No-Spill Reusable Cups